gsampaio-rh/mentat-app/TASK_LIST.md

 Objective: Predict future network I/O throughput to ensure sufficient bandwidth and avoid network congestion.
 Value: Ensures smooth and uninterrupted data flow, enhancing user experience and service reliability.

+## Task List for VM Performance and Resource Allocation Optimization

+3. **Feature Engineering**
+   - Create new features that might improve model accuracy, such as the ratio of CPU to memory utilization.
+   - Select relevant features for modeling.

+4. **Data Splitting**
+   - Split the data into training and testing sets using `train_test_split`.

+5. **Handling Imbalanced Data**
+   - Address any class imbalances using techniques like SMOTE.

+6. **Model Training and Tuning**
+   - Train a Random Forest model to predict the risk score.
+   - Fine-tune the model parameters using `RandomizedSearchCV`.
+   - Validate the model using cross-validation techniques to ensure robustness.

+7. **Model Evaluation**
+   - Evaluate the model's performance using metrics such as accuracy, precision, recall, F1 score, and ROC AUC score.
+   - Calculate the RMSE for regression tasks.

+8. **Insights and Recommendations**
+   - Analyze the model's predictions to identify key factors influencing VM performance and resource allocation.
+   - Generate actionable recommendations to optimize resource usage and improve VM performance.

+9. **Visualization**
+   - Create visualizations to effectively communicate the findings and recommendations.
+   - Use plots such as feature importance, partial dependence plots, and performance metrics.

+10. **Documentation and Reporting**
+    - Document the methodology, results, and insights in a detailed report.
+    - Include sections such as introduction, methodology, results, discussion, conclusion, and recommendations.

+11. **Presentation Preparation**
+    - Prepare a presentation summarizing the key findings and recommendations.
+    - Include visual aids and clear explanations to convey the results effectively.

+12. **Implementation Plan**
+    - Develop an implementation plan based on the recommendations.
+    - Outline steps for deploying the optimized resource allocation strategies in a real-world environment.

+## DONE
+  1. **Data Loading and Preprocessing**
+   - Set up logging for tracking progress and debugging.
+   - Load the dataset using the `load_data` function.
+   - Handle missing values using `SimpleImputer`.
+   - Normalize/standardize the data using `StandardScaler` or `PowerTransformer`.
+2. **Exploratory Data Analysis (EDA)**
+   - Visualize the distribution of key metrics using histograms and KDE plots.
+   - Identify outliers and anomalies in the data.
+   - Generate summary statistics to understand data distributions.